 Advertising on TikTok

-Currently, this option is only available in certain countries and has a restrictive price tag.
-Paid TikTok ads can come in many forms, including:
+Currently, this option is only available in certain countries and comes with a hefty price tag.
+You have a couple options with paid TikTok ads:

-- Pre-roll ads: Videos that starts as soon as users open the app
+- Pre-roll ads: Start as soon as the app is opened

-- In-feed ads: Videos that appear as users scroll
+- In-feed ads: Appear as users are scrolling

-- Promoted hashtag challenges: Videos encouraging user submissions using a custom hashtag
+- Promoted hashtag challenges: Encourage user submission through a custom hashtag

 Things to Note